fair-research/fair-tutorials/bag-minid/tutorial-1.md

 ## Introduction
 In this tutorial, we will show how one can create an _abridged_ bag that uses `minid` identifers instead of regular URLs to reference payload files.
-An abridged (or "holey") bag is a bag where one or more of the payload files are not distributed with the bag but are rather remotely hosted and referenced by URL in the bag's [`fetch.txt`](https://tools.ietf.org/html/draft-kunze-bagit-16#section-2.2.3).
+An abridged (or "holey") bag is a bag where one or more of the payload files are not distributed with the bag but rather are remotely hosted and referenced by URL in the bag's [`fetch.txt`](https://tools.ietf.org/html/draft-kunze-bagit-16#section-2.2.3).
-Our goal is to create a bag using only remote `minid` references to the payload files (hosted in cloud storage), upload the bag to cloud storage as well, and finally mint a `minid` identifier for the bag itself.
+Our goal is to create a bag using only remote `minid` references to payload files hosted in cloud storage, upload the bag to cloud storage as well, and finally mint a `minid` identifier for the bag itself.

 This task consists of three stages: